-You can choose from a five or seven day itinerary that is broken down into different things to see and do as you roll across Australia.
+You can choose from a five or seven-day itinerary that is broken down into different things to see and do as you roll across Australia.

-You could also take 6 weeks, like we did, and extend your adventures in Eastern Australia all the way up the coast from Melbourne to Cairns, or with even less time you could consider a road trip from Melbourne to Sydney.
+You could also take 6 weeks, as we did, and extend your adventures in Eastern Australia all the way up the coast from Melbourne to Cairns, or with even less time you could consider a road trip from Melbourne to Sydney.

 The vantage of this type of travel that you get to see Australia on your terms.
 There is no rushing to the airport or trying to get to a bus stop or tourist shuttle by a particular time.
 You get the luxury of traveling at your own pace, visiting the attractions on your own time schedule.